yehong28/resnet-jax/README.md

 - For debugging, use the flag `--debug=True` to call `with jax.disable_jit():` which disables jax compilation.
 Be careful, this may increase memory consumption

 - Increase `num_workers` and `prefetch_factor`.
 A thorough discussion: https://github.com/pytorch/xla/issues/2690
-- Random seed control
-  - Using JAX+TPU+torchvision, the numerical repreoduciblity is 100% exact, for every single digit and every iteration!
-  - DataLoader: `worker_init_fn`
-  - Epochs: `torch.utils.data.distributed.DistributedSampler` for distirbuted training.
-    In distributed (multi-node) loading, every single "node" (to be precisely, "process", but in JAX, one node has one process) maintains only a subset of the data: with N nodes, each node has 1281167 / N samples cached. if there's no `set_epoch`, the subsets across different nodes won't be shuffled.

 ## Step-by-Step Instruction